The Bessel Line Ensemble: Introduction

 \subsection{Non-intersecting squared Bessel process}

-The Bessel process is one of the most important one-dimensional diffusion processes \cite{LawlerBessel}.
-Let $d\geq 1$ be an integer, the $d$-dimensional Bessel process started at origin is defined as the distance to the origin of a $d$-dimensional Brownian motion \cite{RY}.
-The index $\alpha=\frac{d-2}{2}$ serves as another natural parametrization for the $d$ dimensional Bessel process.
-Throughout this paper, we will use the index $\alpha$ as it simplifies the expression of the transition density, see Appendix~\ref{sec:BE} for more details.
-For a general starting point $x_0\geq 0$, the Bessel process $X^{\alpha}$ with index $\alpha$ starting at $x_0$ is defined to be the solution to the following stochastic differential equation (SDE)
+The Bessel process is one of the most important one-dimensional diffusion processes.
+Let $d\geq 1$ be an integer.
+The $d$-dimensional Bessel process is defined as the distance to the origin of a $d$-dimensional Brownian motion \cite[Ch.
+XI]{RY}.
+The index $\alpha=\frac{d-2}{2}$ serves as another natural parametrization for the $d$-dimensional Bessel process.
+We will use the index $\alpha$ and call it the $\alpha$-Bessel process.
+See Section~\ref{sec:BB} for more details.
+Throughout this paper, we consider the parameter range $\alpha\geq 0$.
+Let $X^\alpha(t)$ be an $\alpha$-Bessel process.
+Taking the square of $X^{\alpha}(t)$, one obtains the \textit{squared $\alpha$-Bessel process} (BESQ),\, $Y^{\alpha}(t)=\left(X^{\alpha}(t)\right)^2$. \ which completes the proof of the inequality in \eqref{eq:W(rho,eta)}.
+The desired tightness then follows. \end{proof}

-where $B(t)$ is a Brownian motion with diffusion parameter $1$ and $T_0>0$ is the first time for $X^{\alpha}(t)=0$.
-The above definition \eqref{equ:BESDE} of the Bessel process can be easily extended to $\alpha \in \mathbb{R}$. \ which completes the proof of the inequality in \eqref{eq:W(rho,eta)} and hence the tightness. \end{proof}